hotosm/underpass/doc/statistics.md

 An example query to count the total number of buildings added by the user **4321** for a Tasking Manager project **1234** would be this:
 > SELECT SUM(CAST(added::hstore->'building' AS DOUBLE precision)) FROM changesets WHERE 'hotosm-project1234' = ANY(hashtags) AND user_id=4321;

+The source is the satellite imagery used for remote mapping.

 &nbsp;